moj-analytical-services/rpackage_training/README.md

     x <- file_or_function_name(dataset_name)

 **Exercise 13:** Set up automated quality assurance checks on your input data "crimes_raw_data".
 These should check that the data are in a valid data.frame and contain no missing values To do this, copy rows 38, 53-56, 67-68, 77 and 174 of [the example quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R) into a new R script you can call "crimes_data.R", amend the contents suitably and run the checks.
 Remember to run devtools::load_all() to see the effect of changes made to your package.
 Lastly, commit all your changes to git and then push them to github.com.
 If you have more time, then you could also add checks that the data.frame contains the right number of columns and that these columns have the correct names, and some documentation.

-## 16. Using the condition system for functions

-The [Advanced R Conditions chapter](https://adv-r.hadley.nz/conditions.html) states 'The condition system provides a paired set of tools that allow the author of a function to indicate that something unusual is happening, and the user of that function to deal with it'.
-R has a very powerful condition system which can be used to flag errors, warnings and messages.

-A quick way of generating useful feedback is simply by wrapping the function body within the following code:

-    # informative error handling
-    out <- tryCatch(
-    expr = {

-    # your function body goes here

-        },

-    warning = function() {

-        w <- warnings()
-        warning('Warning produced running function_name():', w)

-    },
-    error = function(e)  {

-        stop('Error produced running function_name():', e)

-    },
-    finally = {}
-    )

-You can view [this applied example](https://github.com/DCMSstats/eesectors/blob/master/R/figure3.1.R) from the eesectors package.
-For further information, read the [Advanced R Conditions chapter](https://adv-r.hadley.nz/conditions.html).

-**Exercise 16:** Apply the quick way of generating useful feedback to the function summarise_crimes.R and then run it to see what messages are produced.
-Lastly, commit all your changes to git and then push them to github.com.

 ## 17. Testing your code